aliceriot/vpm/README.md

 I'm not sure about this - I may actually try to implement it in Haskell.
-I don't like `fmap` (should be map dammit!) but other than that Haskell seems like a better choice than Purescript for this, esp for working with Git, parallelism, and so on.
+I don't like `fmap` (should be map dammit!) but other than that Haskell seems like a better choice than PureScript for this, esp for working with Git, parallelism, and so on.
 Plus building a binary is a bit nicer than shipping a bundled piece of JavaScript :)

+I actually for now am going to prototype it in PureScript for now, and will re-write in Haskell if I encounter great difficulties.

 ```
 vpm init